Michelle Legge

 Most crypto exchanges do not calculate your taxes for you.
 However, many of them offer the ability to download your transaction history into a CSV file.
 This file can then be transferred and integrated into a crypto tax calculator, where their software can do all the boring and complicated calculations for you.

-How Koinly helps with crypto exchange tax
+How Koinly helps with crypto taxes

 Koinly is an example of a crypto tax tool that calculates your crypto taxes for you, meaning you don’t have to go through the hassle of doing it yourself.